Techo-Startup-Center/CamDX-Documents/rhel_standalone_security_server_installation_and_configuration.md

 TABLE 2 – MEMBER INFORMATION IN PRODUCTION ENVIRONMENT

-- Member Name in this example are Techo Startup Center and Company1 Co., Ltd.
+- Member Name in this example is Company1 Co., Ltd.
 - Member Code will be provided
 ### 4.2 ACCESS TO SECURITY SERVER ADMIN INTERFACE
 - URL: 	<https://SECURITY_SERVER_IP:4000>
 - ID: 		camdx-systemadmin or <YOUR_SYSTEMADMINUSER>
 - Password: 	<YOUR_PASSWORD>
 ### 4.3 CONFIGURATION ANCHOR
-- The Anchor Configuration file will be provided by CamDX Central Authority
+- The Configuration Anchor file can be downloaded from:
-- You can download it from here:

 |ENVIRONMENT||